 MA Fine Art Painting – Camberwell College of Arts, 2021

 Saghar is interested in exploring the extended notion of painting.
-They like painting to have a sculptural and installation component to it as well and be a physically 3D work, or have the illusion of it when, for example done on a flat surface, transcending its two-dimensional boundaries.
+She likes painting to have a sculptural and installation component to it as well and be a physically 3D work, or have the illusion of it when, for example done on a flat surface, transcending its two-dimensional boundaries.

 "Through my work I want to create experiences.
 Create a state of shared reverie connecting minds and going beyond the individual differences, touching on the things we all share and create a bridge through those."